flatscrew/rasterflow-docs/content/2.operations/tile/tile-seamless.md

 ---
 title: Make Seamlessly tileable
-description: Make the input buffer seamlessly tileable.
-The algorithm is not content-aware, so the result may need post-processing.
+description: "Make the input buffer seamlessly tileable.
+The algorithm is not content-aware, so the result may need post-processing."
 links:
   - label: "gegl:tile-seamless"
     to: "https://gegl.org/operations/gegl-tile-seamless"